 In the digital & technology industries, freelancing should be king.
 With the amount of different programming languages, frameworks and new emerging technologies out there you would need a massive team of people to have it all covered.
 You can’t sustain that.
 Bringing people into your business who are great at a specific thing, when you specifically need it, makes sense in efficiency, cost and speed.
 Yes you could get existing employees to learn on the job, but their mistakes will cost you.

 With tech roles offering anything from £200 — £480 per day, you can see why someone might opt to give contracting a go.
 I’m not saying it’s for everyone.
-It’s not secure (it’s why my partner ended up taking a full time job, we couldn’t deal with the constant not-knowing where the next job was coming from for the BOTH of us.
-You need to be constantly looking for the next ‘gig’, you need to be organised, put money aside should you be sick, or want to go on holiday.
-You need to keep up with your books, you need to be able to sell, to pitch, to close a deal, to be a lot of things at once.
+It’s not secure.
+The lack of security is why my partner ended up taking a full time job.
+We couldn’t deal with the constant not-knowing where the next job was coming from for the BOTH of us.
+You need to be constantly looking for the next ‘gig’.
+Being organised, and putting money aside should you be sick, or want to go on holiday, is imperative.
+You need to keep up with your books.
+Selling, pitching, closing a deal – there’s a lot of things to learn, and juggle.
 But right now, it’s all I want.
-Work/life balance is bloody important, and the gig economy can offer you the opportunity to get that right.
+Work/life balance is bloody important.
+The gig economy can offer you the opportunity to get that right.